Create Your Own Offer That Converts! Click Here! >>

-Back when I got started with my first blog, I relied 100% on website ad networks.
+When I started my first blog, I relied 100% on website ad networks.
 I needed to find out how to monetize your website with ads because I didn't have products or services to sell...

-And it was a challenge trying to find the best ad networks for small publishers - even though I didn't have any idea what a 'small publisher' was at the time!
+And it was a challenge trying to find the best ad networks for small publishers - even though I didn't know what a 'small publisher' was then!

 I had given up my Pepsi truck driving gig and had no idea about getting traffic or affiliate products, so I did what anyone with a site does...

 I posted ads all over the place!
-I was trying my damndest to monetize website traffic, the little bit of website traffic that I got at the time, with ad networks.
+I was trying my damnedest to monetize website traffic, the little bit of website traffic I got at the time, with ad networks.

-Mind you, I only had about 2 people a day coming to my site, so I surely didn't make too much money...
-But the few bucks a day added up to my very first check from Google!
+I only had about two people a day coming to my site, so I surely didn't make too much money...
+But the few bucks a day added to my first check from Google!

 That was a big day.
-In fact, I still have a picture of it...
+I still have a picture of it...
 Check out that date!
 2006!

-Since then, the internet and blogging has grown up a lot.
+Since then, the internet and blogging have grown up a lot.
 Rather than a few ad networks that'll pay you on a CPM or CPC basis, there are hundreds of good ones...

 There are what are considered the best ad networks for advertisers...
 We do a lot of advertising nowadays!

-And there are lots of ad networks for publishers, that payout well.
+And there are lots of ad networks for publishers that pay well.

-As you'll discover in the video though, very few of the ad networks are going to pay you more than if you had your own book, course, digital product or offer!
+As you'll discover in the video, very few of the ad networks will pay you more than if you had your book, course, digital product, or offer!

-Now, in terms of monetizing your website, this makes our job of wading through the mess a little more intense, but don't worry.
-In this post, we're going to cover how to make money from your website, without affiliate products and without selling your own stuff!
+Now, monetizing your website makes our job of wading through the mess a little more intense, but don't worry.
+This post will cover how to make money from your website without affiliate products or selling your stuff!

-We're also going to trudge through a bit of the 'process' associated with displaying ads on your site, so you know how you're going to get paid by these networks...
+We're also going to trudge through a bit of the 'process' associated with displaying ads on your site so you know how you will get paid by these networks...

 What Are Ad Networks?